slint-ui/slint/docs/langref/src/rel-length.md

 -   The property is `width` or `height`
 -   A binding expression evaluates to a percentage.

-If these conditions are met, then it is not necessary to specify the parent property, instead you can simply use the percentage.
+If these conditions are met, then it's not necessary to specify the parent property, instead you can simply use the percentage.
 The earlier example then looks like this:

 ```slint